elastic/rally/docs/command_line_reference.rst

 * Numbers: There is nothing special about numbers.
 Example: ``sniffer_timeout:60``
 * Booleans: Specify either ``true`` or ``false``.
 Example: ``use_ssl:true``

-In addition to the options, supported by the Elasticsearch client, it is also possible to enable HTTP compression by specifying ``compressed:true``

 Default value: ``timeout:60``

 .. warning::